Brandon-Rozek/website/content/blog/lean3-tutorial.md

 medium_enabled: false
 ---

+Warning: This post covers Lean 3 which has been deprecated in favor of Lean 4.
+Check out my [updated tutorial](/blog/lean4-tutorial/).

 Lean is an interactive theorem prover created by Microsoft.
 As part of the RPI logic group, I gave a tutorial introducing Lean and showcasing how to prove some statements within it.
 This post aims to cover the concepts I went over at the time and can be used as an initial reference.